-It’s summer, and that means a lot of travel for families and communities.
+Travel—especially by air—burns a lot of carbon dioxide.
 Have you considered buying carbon credits to offset some of your emissions?

 Carbon offsets run the gamut from good to bad.
 Credible offsets can contribute to climate solutions – if they are combined with concrete steps to reduce emissions.
 Unfortunately there are many examples of dubious projects, making it important to verify whether standards are met.